Playing Pressure Points

 While the physical manifestation of a pre-serve routine is obvious, what might be going on inside the player’s mind?

 That is the most critical aspect of performance routines and is oftentimes neglected.
-If the athlete trains himself to go through a mental routine in conjunction with the physical movements, a more consistent performance will follow.
-Ultimately, this will allow a player to automate her preparation so that she primes herself the same way each time, which will lead to more consistent results.
+If the athlete trains themself to go through a mental routine in conjunction with the physical movements, a more consistent performance will follow.
+Ultimately, this will allow a player to automate their preparation so that they prime themself the same way each time, which will lead to more consistent results.

 These types of routines are important to standardize performance but become even more impactful during critical pressure situations.
-Every tennis player has encountered a match where she was ahead in the final set, and somehow allowed her opponent back into the match.
+Every tennis player has encountered a match where they were ahead in the final set, and somehow allowed their opponent back into the match.
 This downward spiral of performance leads to frustration, anger, and a type of choking response.
 Somehow, we forget how to play our game.
 However, if you continue to perform your routine, both prior to serving and prior to receiving, you are more likely to sustain focus when the pressure is on.

 So how can you develop a personalized routine for playing tennis?
 Next time you play a match note what you are likely to do, and think, prior to each point.
 Ask yourself: